Erwin Rommel: Battle of Gazala and capture of Tobruk

-On 5 January 1942 the Afrika Korps received 55 tanks and new supplies and Rommel started planning a counterattack, which he launched on 21 January.
+On 5 January 1942, the Afrika Korps received 55 tanks and new supplies and Rommel started planning a counterattack, which he launched on 21 January.
 Caught by surprise, the Allies lost over 110 tanks and other heavy equipment.
 The Axis forces retook Benghazi on 29 January and Timimi on 3 February, with the Allies pulling back to a defensive line just before the Tobruk area south of the coastal town of Gazala.
 Between December 1941 and June 1942, Rommel had excellent information about the disposition and intentions of the Commonwealth forces.
-Bonner Fellers, the US diplomat in Egypt, was sending detailed reports to the US State Department using a compromised code.
+Bonner Fellers, US military attaché in Egypt, was sending detailed reports to the US State Department using a compromised code.

 Following Kesselring's successes in creating local air superiority around the British naval and air bases at Malta in April 1942, an increased flow of supplies reached the Axis forces in Africa.
 With his forces strengthened, Rommel contemplated a major offensive operation for the end of May.
 He knew the British were planning offensive operations as well, and he hoped to pre-empt them.
 Early in the afternoon of 26 May 1942, Rommel attacked first and the Battle of Gazala commenced.
 Under the cover of darkness, the bulk of Rommel's motorised and armoured forces drove south to skirt the left flank of the British, coming up behind them and attacking to the north the following morning.

-On 30 May Rommel resumed the offensive, and on 1 June, Rommel accepted the surrender of some 3,000 Commonwealth soldiers.
+On 30 May, Rommel resumed the offensive, and on 1 June, Rommel accepted the surrender of some 3,000 Commonwealth soldiers.
 On 6 June, Rommel's forces assaulted the Free French strongpoint in the Battle of Bir Hakeim, but the defenders continued to thwart the attack until finally evacuating on 10 June.
 Rommel then shifted his attack north; threatened with being completely cut off, the British began a retreat eastward toward Egypt on 14 June, the so-called "Gazala Gallop".